yusriltakeuchi/ID-Skript/README.md

 # idSkript
-Random Stuff from Skripter Indonesia
+Random Stuff from Skripter Indonesia.
 Skript is a Plugin for Bukkit Minecraft Server